LightBlueStuff24/BDLang/README.md

 # bdlang

-Define a variable using the following structures
+Define a variable using the following structures (currently only numbers are supported.
+Soon string values will also be supported.)
 ```
 define variableName = value;
 ```